awsdocs/amazon-sagemaker-developer-guide/doc_source/training-compiler-tensorflow-models.md

 SageMaker Training Compiler automatically optimizes model training workloads that are built on top of the native TensorFlow API or the high\-level Keras API, such as the TensorFlow transformer models\.

 **Tip**
 When you create a tokenizer for an NLP model using Transformers in your training script, make sure that you use a static input tensor shape by specifying `padding='max_length'`\.
 Do not use `padding='longest'` because padding to the longest sequence in the batch can change the tensor shape for each training batch\.
-The dynamic input shape can trigger recompilation of the model and might increase total training time\.
+The dynamic input shape can initiate recompilation of the model and might increase total training time\.
 For more information about padding options of the Transformers tokenizers, see [Padding and truncation](https://huggingface.co/docs/transformers/pad_truncation) in the *Hugging Face Transformers documentation*\.

 **Topics**
 + [Using Keras](#training-compiler-tensorflow-models-transformers-keras)